 Pan Fried Pork Chops That Stay Juicy And Golden Brown

-These pan fried pork chops are for cooks who want browned skillet pork chops with a moist center and a quick pan sauce.
+These pan fried pork chops are for people who want browned skillet pork chops with a moist center and a quick pan sauce.
 The chops cook on the stovetop, then rest while you make the garlic thyme sauce from the browned bits left in the pan.

 The method is simple.
 Use chops with some thickness, keep the heat steady, and let the thermometer guide the finish.